ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-nsxedge.md

 ## NSX ESG firewall
 {: #openshift-runbook-runbook-nsxedge-firewall}

-Configure rules to allow communication to the internet, to the IBM Cloud network, and into the VXLAN networks.
+Configure rules to allow communication to the internet, to the {{site.data.keyword.cloud_notm}} network, and into the VXLAN networks.

 | Firewall rule | Source | Destination | Service | Action |
 | --- | --- | --- | --- | --- |